jnmclarty/pyenvdiff-lib/README.rst

    python -m pyenvdiff.post_to_hub

-It'll give you a URL to view that environment from any machine on the same network.
+A URL will be displayed to view environment information from any machine on the same network.

 Navigate back to the base URL, you'll see more options to compare the two environments.

+A Sample of the `Environment Diff Page`_ illustrate what the diff can do (if ```ghdiff``` is installed for the hub).

 Programmatic Usage
 ------------------